Saltmarsh sparrow: Description

-The saltmarsh sparrow is divided into two subspecies.
-The northern subspecies, A. caudacuta caudacuta, breeds from Maine to New Jersey, while the southern subspecies, A. caudacuta diversa, breeds in Maryland and Virginia.
-A. c. diversa has more contrasting striping on its back and a darker crown than A. c. caudacuta.

-Habitat and distribution
+Distribution and habitat

 The saltmarsh sparrow is only found in tidal salt marshes along the Atlantic coast of the United States.
 It breeds along the northern coast, from Maine to the Chesapeake Bay, and winters along the southern coast, from North Carolina to Florida.
-The saltmarsh sparrow prefers high marsh habitat, dominated by saltmeadow cordgrass (Spartina patens) and saltmarsh rush (Juncus gerardii), which does not flood as frequently as low marsh.
+The saltmarsh sparrow prefers high marsh habitat, dominated by saltmeadow cordgrass (Sporobolus pumilus) and saltmarsh rush (Juncus gerardii), which does not flood as frequently as low marsh.